stephaneVercouillieBMID/slate/source/index.html.md

 >### What are the JWKSet encryption requirements?
 In the JWKSet, encryption should be done with **RSA256**,  the signature in **SHA256** (in short the encryption algorithm is RS256) and the key size is 2048 bits.

-As a comparison here's the public keys for itsme UAT JWKSet.<br>
+As a comparison here's the public keys for itsme UAT JWKSet.<br/>
 >**JWKSET itsme(r) UAT**